 Careers typically unfold in thousands of tiny steps, each dependent on all that came before it.
 If even a single, seemingly insignificant, step had been different—if a teacher hadn’t helped keep you out of trouble in the eleventh grade, if you hadn’t read a particular magazine article in a dentist’s waiting room—the trajectory’s course would have shifted slightly.
 And the cumulative effects of even tiny early course changes can transform spectacular successes into abject failures.

-The cumulative effects of tiny, early events can transform spectacular successes into abject failures.
 One of my own early lucky breaks came in the form of a supportive mentor, Edward M. Gramlich, who spent a year as a visiting member of Cornell’s economics department during my fourth year of teaching there.
 At the time, I had no published papers other than one I’d written as a graduate student, and none of my senior colleagues had taken much interest in my work.
 Although I was doing a good job in the classroom, I was clearly on a path toward dismissal at my scheduled tenure review two years later.
 But Ned found some of my ideas intriguing and encouraged me to write a paper for a volume he was assembling.
 I went right to work and was pleased with my first draft.

 Shortly after I’d given him a copy, however, he came to my office with a crestfallen expression.
 He announced that the editor of the series in which the volume was to have appeared had just called to say that the project had been cancelled.
 Bad luck!